Neo: The World Ends with You: Development and release

 The original The World Ends with You (TWEWY) had been developed by common team members and released around the same time as the Kingdom Hearts series.
 While the latter had more sales and recognition, the former had garnered a strong cult following as well as being a project of interest by creative producer and character designer Tetsuya Nomura and director Tatsuya Kando.
-However, much of the original's team were too involved in subsequent Kingdom Hearts games to focus on a follow up according to Kando.
+However, much of the original's team were too involved in subsequent Kingdom Hearts games to focus on a follow-up according to Kando.
 TWEWY remained of significant interest within Square Enix, which led to them collaborating with h.a.n.d. on a high-definition port for mobile devices via Solo Remix in 2012, and another port for the Nintendo Switch via Final Remix in 2018, the latter of which included a new chapter called "A New Day" with new characters.
 Final Remix was directed by Hiroyuki Itou and produced by Tomohiko Hirano, both of whom reprise their roles for Neo.
 According to Hirano, while the idea for a sequel had been on their minds for some time, "we needed to secure an environment where we could focus on this game, so that's why it took a little bit of time for us to deliver it to you".

-Kando stated that while Neo is a sequel, they did not want to call it The World Ends with You 2, as there were many significantly new ideas in both gameplay and narrative, and were introducing new characters.
-Tetsuya Nomura stated that he had a lot of trouble with the title.
+Kando said that while Neo is a sequel, they did not want to call it The World Ends with You 2, as there were many significantly new ideas in both gameplay and narrative, and were introducing new characters.
+Tetsuya Nomura commented that he had a lot of trouble with the title.
 He decided it just before the announcement.
 After much thinking, he decided to go with a nostalgic "新" (Shin; lit.
 New) title (Note: Japanese series tend to use Shin/New in their titles, especially sequels).
 However, Kando did state they wanted to address the loose ends from the original game, as well as from the "A New Day" scenario in Final Remix, but present it from the viewpoint of characters completely new to the Reapers' Game.
 Part of this includes the major shift from the dual-screen battle system used in the Nintendo DS game to a single-screen system.
 According to Itou, they wanted to make sure to retain the focus of teamwork of the DS battle system, and developed the new 3D-based battle system so that the player has control of all four members of the party at the same time, a concept that was explored during the development of Solo Remix.